Golden Gate Park (East)

 • Railing at the top of the Sharon Building

-• Children's Playground from the Sharon Building
+• The Children's Playground

 • West entrance to the Koret Children's Quarter, or Children's Playground